Difference Between kVA and kW – Explained With Formulas & Examples

 Difference between kW and kVA

-To understand the concept of apparent power, let the concept of reactive power be understood first.
+To understand the concept of apparent power, let us first understaand the concept of reactive power.
 The equipment that functions on the magnetic principle always draws reactive power, known as kVAr.
-The kVAr is the power that is not consumed by the equipment but is stored in the system.

-When an inductor is connected to an alternating supply source, it draws current, which lags the voltage by 90 degrees.
+An inductor, when connected to an AC supply, draws current, which lags the voltage by 90 degrees.
 The active power drawn by the inductor is zero; the inductor draws only reactive power (kVAr) except for very minor active power in the form of heat loss.

 what is kw and kva